 What has happened?

-Since implementation in June 2017 we have seen significantly higher than anticipated levels of UIG across the industry which is resulting in a higher charge that suppliers, and in turn customers (see below), will need to account for.
-UIG is also unexpectedly volatile which has further compounded the issue and the cause of this volatility is being investigated but not yet fully understood.
+Since implementation we have seen significantly higher than anticipated levels of UIG across the industry, resulting in a higher charge for which suppliers - and in turn customers (see below) - will need to account.
+UIG is also unexpectedly volatile which has further compounded the issue and the cause of this volatility is being investigated but is not yet fully understood.

 How much has it changed by?